 The first, which was discovered in 2019, allows a malicious container to overwrite the runC executable on the host system, and no user interaction is required.
 As a result of such an attack, an attacker can gain root access to the host and the ability to execute arbitrary code on it.
 In February 2019, an exploit for this vulnerability was published on GitHub.
 Another bug detected in March of the same year allows an attacker to deliver files from the hearth to the operator’s computer or modify them using tar binary spoofing using the regular kubectl cp internal command.

 All vulnerable Kubernetes assemblies do not correctly handle a malicious request, allowing one to access the back-end using the TLS credentials specified in the API server settings.
 The PoC exploit was published on GitHub just a few days after the problem was discovered.
-They later released a patch covering this vulnerability.
+They later released a patch for this vulnerability.

 Top Kubernetes Attacks